andesse/HUE-CLIP-API.Node-RED-Flows/README.md

   The Bridge is just able to receive max!
 5 light / 1 group request per second, less is better.
 If problems do occure, use the alternative request flow (step3)
 - additional flows are in the "flows" folder in this repository and can be downloaded there
 - Colors get more complicated.
 These are x/y values now.
 To determine the right value I recommend to change the color in the app and watch the EventStream.
 Open the color payload until you find the x/y values and use these.
-- seperate flows can be found in the "flows" subfolder
 - For a full API Documentation you could create an Account at: https://developers.meethue.com/

-If you need help, start a discussion, Thanks!
+If you need help, start a discussion and when you are pleased with this repository, click donate and buy me a coffee :) Thanks

 ### Shoutout to everyone who participated with great ideas, code, and/or additional flows, that made this repository even better, Thank you!
 Credits below